 The three approaches to generate weighted versions of the CRPS can also be applied to other scoring rules.
-It is possible to construct an outcome-weighted version of any proper scoring rule (Holzmann and Klar 2017), while threshold-weighting and vertically re-scaling are applicable to the very general class of kernel scores (Gneiting and Raftery 2007; Allen et al. 2022).
-Since the energy score and variogram score both belong to the class of kernel scores, it is possible to introduce threshold-weighted, outcome-weighted, and vertically re-scaled versions of these multivariate scores, which can emphasise particular multivariate outcomes when evaluating forecast accuracy (Allen et al. 2022).
+It is possible to construct an outcome-weighted version of any proper score (Holzmann and Klar, 2017), while threshold-weighting and vertically re-scaling are applicable to the very general class of kernel scores (Gneiting and Raftery, 2007; Allen et al., 2022).
+Since the energy score and variogram score both belong to the class of kernel scores, it is possible to introduce threshold-weighted, outcome-weighted, and vertically re-scaled versions of these multivariate scores, which can emphasise particular multivariate outcomes when evaluating forecast accuracy (Allen et al., 2022).
 For example, threshold-weighted energy and variogram scores can be defined as follows:

-where $X, X' \sim F$ are independent, and $v : \mathbb{R}^d \to \mathbb{R}^d$ .
+where $X, X' \sim F$ are independent, and $v : \mathbb{R}^d \to \mathbb{R}^d$.
 As with the twCRPS, these scores involve a transformation of the forecasts and observations prior to calculating the unweighted scores.
-Outcome-weighted and vertically re-scaled versions of these scores can similarly be introduced (see Allen et al. 2022, for details).
+Outcome-weighted and vertically re-scaled versions of these scores can similarly be introduced (see Allen et al., 2022, for details).

 We can again consider how these weighted scores differ.
-Firstly note that, although the energy 310 score and variogram score are arguably the most popular scoring rules to evaluate multivariate 311 weather forecasts, other multivariate scoring rules exist, such as the logarithmic score and the 312 Dawid-Sebastiani score (Dawid and Sebastiani 1999).
-While it is possible to construct outcome-313 weighted versions of these scores, these scores do not fit into the kernel score framework, and hence 314 threshold-weighted and vertically re-scaled versions of these scores cannot readily be defined.
-This 315 approach of outcome-weighting is therefore more general than threshold-weighting and vertically 316 re-scaling.
-However, the outcome-weighted multivariate scores again rely on $\mathbb{E}F[w(X)]$ being 317 non-zero, and since multivariate weather forecasts almost exclusively take the form of ensem-318 bles, implementing outcome-weighted scores to evaluate forecasts for high-impact weather events 319 becomes yet more challenging in a multivariate setting.
-320
+Firstly note that, although the energy score and variogram score are arguably the most popular scoring rules to evaluate multivariate weather forecasts, other multivariate scoring rules exist, such as the logarithmic score and the Dawid-Sebastiani score (Dawid and Sebastiani, 1999).
+While it is possible to construct outcome-weighted versions of these scores, these scores do not fit into the kernel score framework, and hence threshold-weighted and vertically re-scaled versions of these scores cannot readily be defined.
+This approach of outcome-weighted multivariate scores again rely on $\mathbb{E}F[w(X)]$ being non-zero, and since multivariate weather forecasts almost exclusively take the form of ensembles, implementing outcome-weighted scores to evaluate forecasts for high-impact weather events becomes yet more challenging in a multivariate setting.

 The threshold-weighted multivariate scores are defined in terms of a chaining function v that is used to transform the forecasts and observations.
-However, in contrast to the univariate case, there is no general framework with which to obtain a chaining function from a weight function on $\mathbb{R}^d$ .
-Allen et al. (2022) show that if the weight function is always equal to either zero or one, then a canonical choice for the chaining function is where $z_0$ is an arbitrary point in $\mathbb{R}^d$ .
+However, in contrast to the univariate case, there is no general framework with which to obtain a chaining function from a weight function on \mathbb{R}^d .
+Allen et al. (2022) show that if the weight function is always equal to either zero or one, then a canonical choice for the chaining function is where z_0 is an arbitrary point in \mathbb{R}^d .
 With such a weight function, the score will depend only on how the forecast distribution behaves at points z for which w(z) = 1.
 However, for more general weight functions, there is no obvious and general framework to construct a chaining function from a weight, and choosing a chaining function to emphasise the events of interest is somewhat less intuitive than selecting an appropriate weight function.